MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_InviteNewUser.md

 Before you sign in, there are a couple of things that are good to know:

-- If you don't see the “Invitation to Microsoft Advertising” email shortly after the administrator for the account has invited you, check to make sure that it wasn’t delivered to your junk mail folder.
+- If you don't see the â€œInvitation to Microsoft Advertisingâ€ email shortly after the administrator for the account has invited you, check to make sure that it wasnâ€™t delivered to your junk mail folder.
-- You have 30 days to activate your account after you receive the “Invitation to Microsoft Advertising” email.
+- You have 30 days to activate your account after you receive the â€œInvitation to Microsoft Advertisingâ€ email.

 Here's how to sign in to Microsoft Advertising for the first time.